 Let’s explore “What exactly is a Teaching Fellow at Words in the Wild?”

-Think of teaching fellows as medical residents.
-We offer Fellows a 1-2 year paid learning experience, designed to immerse them in the world of teaching reading that goes far beyond what teachers typically receive during their education.
+Think of Teaching Fellows as medical residents.
+They give Fellows a 1-2 year paid learning experience while supporting programs offered by Words in the Wild.
+This experience is designed to immerse them in the world of teaching reading that goes far beyond what teachers typically receive during their education.

 Again, like medical residents, Fellows get specialized training from expert staff (founder Dr. Alexis Filippini is super hands-on), alongside actually putting what they’re learning into supervised practice with kids, families, and educators.